Tail behavior and almost sure growth rate of supOU processes: Introduction

-Finally, we note that \eqref{eq:Lambda} may also include Gaussian component and $\lambda$ may be supported on the whole $\R$.
-Here we focus on positive supOU process.
-However, all our results remain true for measures $\lambda$ allowing negative jumps as well, since positive and negative jumps are independent, and so are the corresponding processes.
-Similarly, allowing Gaussian component, the corresponding Gaussian supOU is independent of the non-Gaussian part.
+As noted before, all our results remain true if $\lambda$ is supported on the whole $\R$, since positive and negative jumps are independent, and so are the corresponding processes; see Remark \ref{remark:pos-neg} after Theorem \ref{thm:as}.
+Similarly, if there is a Gaussian component in \eqref{eq:Lambda}, the corresponding Gaussian supOU is independent of the non-Gaussian part.
 Almost sure growth of Gaussian processes, i.e.~law of iterated logarithm, is well-understood, see e.g.~\cite{orey1972, watanabe1970}.